How do I bulk upload packs?

 Description

-Be as wordy as you like – this is your chance to get detailed product information distributed to all your sales reps.
+Be as wordy as you like – this is your chance to get detailed pack information distributed to all your sales reps.

 External ID